 the center of the pastry outwards).)

-Remove the second round of
+Then remove the second round of

 pastry from the refrigerator and roll it into a 12 inch (30 cm) circle.
 Transfer